aiven/terraform-provider-aiven/docs/index.md

 The list of options in this document is not comprehensive, for most part they map directly to the [Aiven REST API](https://api.aiven.io/doc/) properties.

 For various objects called `x_user_config`, the exact configuration options are available in [Service User Config](https://github.com/aiven/terraform-provider-aiven/tree/master/aiven/templates/service_user_config_schema.json), [Integration User Config](https://github.com/aiven/terraform-provider-aiven/tree/master/aiven/templates/integrations_user_config_schema.json) and in [Integration Endpoint User Config](https://github.com/aiven/terraform-provider-aiven/tree/master/aiven/templates/integration_endpoints_user_config_schema.json) schema files.

+## A word of caution
+Recreating stateful services with Terraform will possibly **delete** the service and all its data before creating it again.
+Whenever the Terraform plan indicates that a service will be **deleted** or **replaced**, a catastrophic action is possibly about to happen.

+Some properties, like **project** and the **resource name**, cannot be changed and it will trigger a resource replacement.

+To avoid any issues, **please set the `termination_protection` property to `true` on all production services**, it will prevent Terraform to remove the service until the flag is set back to `false` again.
+While it prevents a service to be deleted, any logical databases, topics or other configurations may be removed **even when this section is enabled**.
+Be very careful!